showerlee/k8s_tutorial/manifests/istio/istio-operator/README.md

           Weight:      10
     ...
     ```
-    Istio `gateways` will expose `myapp.example.com` with `80` port and bind to `virtualservices` so as to route the traffic of service `myapp-svc` with corresponding weight of each canary versions(v1,v2).
+    Istio `gateways` will expose `myapp.example.com` with `80`/`443` ports and bind to `virtualservices` so as to route the traffic of service `myapp-svc` with corresponding weight of each canary versions(v1,v2).

     In this demo:
     - v1 has weight 90 which means `nine tenth of the requests` will be sent to the canary version 1
     - v2 has weight 10 which means only `one tenth of the requests` will be sent to the canary version 2

-9. Continue calling the host
+10. Continue calling the host

     ```
-    $ while true; do curl myapp.example.com; sleep 1; done
-    Hello MyApp | Version: v1 | <a href="hostname.html">Pod Name</a>
+    $ while true; do curl --insecure https://myapp.example.com; sleep 1; done Hello MyApp | Version: v1 | <a href="hostname.html">Pod Name</a>
     Hello MyApp | Version: v2 | <a href="hostname.html">Pod Name</a>
     Hello MyApp | Version: v1 | <a href="hostname.html">Pod Name</a>